orblivion/lbry-wallet-sync-draft/spec/user-flows.md

 This sometimes involves user interaction (conflict resolution, if there is a merge conflict with local wallet changes).

 * Can't happen if there is a **remote password change** pending.
-This is by virtue of the fact that the local device can't decrypt the remote wallet changes without knowing the remote password.
+This is by virtue of the fact that the local device can't decrypt the new remote wallet changes without knowing the new remote password.

 ### Push Local wallet changes